Enhancing Higher Education: Strategies Beyond the Classroom for Student Success, Retention & Engagement. Learn proven ways to support and retain...

 Pathways programs frequently include strategies, procedures, and sub-majors that allow students to pick a larger course of study to explore career alternatives, as well as rigorous advising to assist students in developing these plans.

-To put it simply, guided pathways are a framework that combines what has been discovered about good educational practice; yet, it necessitates continual evaluation to guarantee that support given is delivering beneficial outcomes.
+To put it simply, guided pathways are a framework that combines what has been discovered about good educational practice, yet it necessitates continual evaluation to guarantee that the support given is delivering beneficial outcomes.

 There are four main components of a good student-guided pathway:

-- Progress tracking: Advisors will be better equipped to not just track student progress, but also to proactively handle any deviations from a student’s selected academic path, using a guided pathway that includes progress tracking.
+- Progress tracking: Advisors will be better equipped to track student progress and proactively handle any deviations from a student’s selected academic path, using a guided pathway that includes progress tracking.
 This is helpful by being included in many academic success centers’ online advisor platforms.